Introduction

 - Choose an Acceptable Riser Height: Select a riser height that complies with building regulations, typically within the range of 7-8 inches.

 - Calculate the Number of Risers: Divide the total rise by the chosen riser height.
-For instance, if the total rise is 96 inches and the selected riser height is 8 inches:
+For example, if the total rise is 96 inches and the selected riser height is 8 inches:

 - 96 inches / 8 inches = 12 risers

-- Round to Whole Numbers: If the division yields a fraction, round it to the nearest whole number to maintain consistent riser heights.
+- Round to Whole Numbers: If the division yields a fraction, round it to the nearest whole number for consistent riser heights.

 - Determine Tread Depth: Based on building regulations, select a tread depth (generally around 10-11 inches) to ensure the staircase fits within the designated area.